 The listing comes nearly two months since Mr Brown’s wife, Kay, died after a three year battle with ovarian cancer.

 The pair’s son, Campbell, is a former Hawthorn and Gold Coast Suns player (in the competition now known as Australian Football League).
 The couple also have a daughter.

 Described by Ken Piesse in book Football Legends of the Bush as “one of the most colourful and controversial characters of the game,” Mr Brown turns 73 this year.

-The sportsman temporarily moved to Melbourne from Perth in 1974 to play with the Richmond Football Club – but did not represent the team in that year’s Grand Final because he was suspended for throwing the ball at an umpire.
+The sportsman moved to Melbourne from Perth in 1974 to play with the Richmond Football Club – but did not represent the team in that year’s Grand Final because he was suspended for throwing the ball at an umpire.